jia-xinyu/jia-xinyu.github.io/_projects/1_project.md

 I was admitted to Jilin Univeristy on Sep 1st 2014, majoring in Vehicle Engineering (top 3 in China).

 On **Dec 14th 2014**, I received an offer from the [Gspeed Formula Racing Team](https://baike.baidu.com/item/吉林大学吉速方程式车队/23156065) (Gspeed) and became a memeber of suspension group.
 From this moment, I was inseparable from extreme sports and mechatronics.
-The video below will give you an initial impression of Gspeed 2015.

 <!-- <iframe src="//player.bilibili.com/player.html?aid=44477551&bvid=BV1gb411a7Xz&cid=77870491&p=1"
         style="width: 992px; height: 558px; display: block; margin: 0 auto;"